aronbencsiknu/KV6002_RL-BEMS/README.md

 # Greenhouse Energy Management with Deep Q Learning

+This project was made as part of the KV6002 Team Project and Professionalism module at Northumbria University, Newcastle.

 ## There are 3 ways to run the project:

 **1. Pre-train.** To pre-train a reinforcement learning model, run ```python main.py --pretrain``` in directory /python_code.